-Little does Sisyphus know how close he was to getting to the top, and to the end of his toil.
+Little does Sisyphus know how close he was to getting to the top of the hill, and to the end of his toil.

-Many people relate to this story, and many too also repeat this pattern endlessly throughout their lives.
+Many people relate to this story, repeating this pattern endlessly throughout their lives.
 They struggle and struggle and then give up, little knowing how close they were to achieving victory.
 Like Sisyphus they applied their logical minds to the problem, believing that this is the only way.

-If you’re anything like me, however determined and persistent you might be, the effect of living with the struggle gets you into a mind set that just perpetuates the situation and ultimately is deeply de-moralising.
+If you’re anything like me, however determined and persistent you might be, the effect of living with the struggle gets you into a mindset that just perpetuates the situation.
+Ultimately is deeply de-moralising.

-The truth is Sisyphus does not have the physical strength to roll the stone all the way up the hill, and to keep on and on rolling it day in and day out is draining his life energy and his potential to change the situation.
+The truth is, Sisyphus does not have the physical strength to roll the stone all the way up the hill.
+To keep on and on rolling it up the hill day in and day out is draining his life energy and his potential to change the situation.

 And it’s the same for you.